 Bailey Durnell & Rachel Cowan

 Bailey and Rachel were both makers, prior to starting the Missoula Makers Collective.
-Rachel is the owner of Throwing Darts, a precious metal jewelry business.
+Rachel is the owner of Blue Hour Metalworks, a precious metal jewelry business.
 Prior to being a metalsmith, Rachel worked in healthcare with a background in Neuroscience and Psychology.
-Bailey is the owner of Montana Clay Creations, a polymer clay jewelry business.
+Bailey is the owner of Warm House Designs, also a metal jewelry business.
 She has a Graduate degree in political science and a background in gender studies.

 The two founders met during transitional periods in their lives.
 They were bartending together, and were both running their jewelry businesses and in graduate school.
-Their friendship began on the foundation of sharing their experiences as business owners, realizing that they shared a certain feeling of isolation, and relishing in the opportunity to workshop their obstacles together.
+Their friendship began with a foundation of sharing their experiences as business owners, realizing that they shared a certain feeling of isolation, and relishing in the opportunity to workshop their obstacles together.

 They soon realized that they wanted to connect makers to one another, and create a community on the basis of sharing knowledge that would empower and encourage makers.
 The Missoula Makers Collective serves to do just that, while also increasing visibility and accessibility of handmade products, encouraging handmade shopping, and providing learning opportunities to women entrepreneurs.